lucasgaldinomota/lucasgaldinomota/README.md

 # 🖖🏻  Hi!
 My name is Lucas!  🐺 👾 👺

 #### I'm a brazilian Mobile Developer using Flutter most of the time but learning Swift as well.
 My free time is spent with games, movies, series and animes.
 I also love taking pictures, but nothing professional.
+Oh yes, I'm a hardware nerd too.
 Currently i'm finishing IT college and working at <a href="https://www.cod3r.com.br">Cod3r</a> as a software developer and support team manager.

 #

 ## ⭐️  Some of the Dev technologies I know the most  ⭐️
 <a href="https://www.javascript.com/"><img height= "35" src= "https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black"></a>
 <a href="https://www.python.org/"><img height= "35" src= "https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"></a>
 <a href="https://dart.dev/"><img height= "35" src= "https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white"></a>